IvaSt977/goexplore-business-dashboard/README.md

 # GoExplore Business Dashboard

+This repository presents a Business Intelligence project developed during the WBS Coding School – Data Science & AI Program.

+The project combines SQL, Google BigQuery and Looker Studio to analyse business performance and develop interactive dashboards for different business stakeholders.

 ## Project Overview

 This project was developed as a two-person team project during the **WBS Coding School – Data Science & AI** program.